mercadopago/cart-magento/README.md

 # Magento - Mercadopago Module (1.4.x to 1.7.x)
 ---

-This module provides MercadoPago Express functionality that allow customers paid their shops much faster, increasing the store conversion.
+This module provides MercadoPago Checkout Express functionality that allow customers paid their shops much faster, increasing the store conversion.

 * [Installation](#usage)
 * [How the MercadoPago Checkout Express works?](#howto)